- Car Accident

 A violent crash can push a person’s head forward before it snaps back like a whip.

 If you have been injured in a car accident, you are probably curious about the average settlement for whiplash.
-We can throw out some numbers.
+In this article, we can throw out some numbers.

 For example, one study said that the average whiplash settlement was $12,000-20,000.